armytag/langs/astrolang/grammar/nouns.md

         - Indefinite sapient plural from earlier *cunaki ʔupa* → *cokʼop* "one people"
     - Definiteness marked with articles in Early Astrolang
 - Nominal functions indicated through word order (VOS) or directionals with relational nouns (instead of adpositions)
-    - In Protolang core functions like Ergative, Absolutive, and Genitive marked with case endings; when final vowels drop, these are replaced with separate articles
+    - In Protolang core functions like Ergative, Absolutive, and Genitive (*tʼa*) marked with adpositions
+        - Definiteness is not longer relevant for

 Template: root-NUM-DEF